 Prospective Knight Science Journalism fellows, take notice: The application deadline for the 2020-21 fellowship class will be January 15th, 2020 — earlier than in previous years.
 Applicants may begin submitting their materials through KSJ’s online portal beginning November 15th, 2019.
 The KSJ Fellowship Program supports a global community of dedicated and thoughtful journalists specializing in […]

-The Knight Science Journalism program at MIT, an internationally renowned mid-career fellowship program, is proud to announce that ten elite science journalists from four countries will make up its Class of 2018-19.
-Each year the KSJ program, which celebrates its 35th anniversary this year, brings journalists to Cambridge for a ten-month fellowship that allows them […]
+The Knight Science Journalism program at MIT, an internationally renowned mid-career fellowship program, is proud to announce that ten elite science journalists representing seven countries and four continents will make up its class of 2019-20.
+The fellows, selected from more than 120 applicants, are an award-winning and diverse group.
+They include accomplished reporters from the […]